 The effects of initially applying the new standards on the Company's financial statements are as follows: The adoption of AASB 9 has resulted in changes in accounting policies but has had no significant impact on the financial statements.

 New Accounting Standards and Interpretations not yet adopted

-At the date of authorisation of the financial statements, the following Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Company for the year ended 30 June 2019.
+At the date of authorisation of the financial statements, no new Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective.